uliska/scheme-book/scheme/expressions.md

 value will immediately be printed to the command line.
 In the following examples the remainder of the line starting with `guile>` is the expression that you will enter at the command prompt, while the subsequent line(s) are the printout of the expression's evaluation.
-Note that we don't use the hash sign, as we already are in a *Scheme* domain, so we don't have to *switch* from LilyPond to Scheme.

 #### Literals